-The cost of living emergency and fair funding for essential services
+The cost of living emergency and fair funding for our essential local services

-- GPs reporting some of their most vulnerable patients are not taking medicines as they can't afford prescription charges.
+- GPs reporting that the working poor are not taking medicines as they can't afford prescription charges.

 - The Council Contact Centre has seen telephone contact triple as more and more residents seek help and advice.